 Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

-Everything international students need to know about Stanford University — full scholarships, need-blind admissions, SAT requirements, CSS Profile, acceptance rate, transfer options, English requirements, deadlines, and step-by-step application guide.
+Everything international students need to know about Stanford University — full scholarships, need-aware admissions, test-optional policy, CSS Profile and free ISAFA, acceptance rate, transfer options, English requirements, deadlines, and step-by-step application guide.

 If you are an international student dreaming of studying in America with zero financial burden, Stanford University needs to be on your list.

 I came to America from South Africa on a full scholarship, and Stanford represents the absolute gold standard of what is possible for international students.
-Let me break down everything you need to know.
+For the quick-reference version — acceptance rates, the free ISAFA alternative to the CSS Profile, transfer funding, and the full application checklist — see my Stanford University school page.
+Below, let me break down everything you need to know.

 Quick Facts for International Students#